 Bad Signs: Scams and Junk Mail

-Just as there are some signs that you might be a potential winner, there are also some signs that you have a scam or a junk mail on your hands.
+Just as there are telltale signs that you might be a potential winner, there are also signs that you have a scam or a junk mail on your hands.
 Here are some warning signs to look out for:

 - The email doesn't mention your name.